Dunning Agent

 Reconcile interim payment Has partial or full payment landed via SEPA / Faster Payments / ACH / SWIFT since the last dunning step?
 Rules Engine Vendor

-PSD2 / Open Banking PSD3 + UK Faster Payments + US ACH NACHA: real-time bank statement reconciliation against open AR before any escalation step to prevent wrongful collection (Reg F Sec.
-1006.30 prohibition on misleading representations)
+Real-time bank-statement reconciliation against open AR over PSD2/PSD3 Open Banking, UK Faster Payments, and US ACH NACHA, run before any escalation step to prevent wrongful collection under the Reg F Sec.
+1006.30 prohibition on misleading representations.

 Decision Record